Machine Learning Detection of Road Surface Conditions: A Generalizable Model using Traffic Cameras and Weather Data: Modeling methods

 \subsubsection{Downstream random forest classification with weather data}

-The Surface Condition Model is a two-stage approach that begins with image classification (CNN) and is followed by downstream classification model, a random forest (RF) trained on both weather data and the probability output of the CNN model.
-The RF model is considered ``downstream” because it requires the output from the CNN, and also because it is trained on a separate dataset (training dataset 2) that is \textit{not} used to train the CNN models, as shown in Fig. \ref{fig:nestcv}.
-This downstream RF model serves two purposes.
+The Surface Condition Model is a two-stage approach that begins with image classification (CNN) and is followed by downstream classification model that is trained on both weather data and the probability output of the CNN model.
+This stage 2 model is considered ``downstream” because it requires the output from the CNN, and also because it is trained on a separate dataset (training dataset 2) that is \textit{not} used to train the CNN models, as shown in Fig. \ref{fig:nestcv}.
+The downstream model serves two purposes.
 First, it incorporates weather data into the modeling process, which is relevant given that the five classes are weather related.
-Second, by training the model on unseen observations (using training dataset 2), the RF model is able to adjust for biases in the CNN by learning when the CNN predictions are more (or less) correct and refine its prediction by considering the weather.
-Improvements gained from adding weather data are discussed in Section \ref{scm} and shown in Fig. \ref{fig:netgain}.
+Second, by training the model on unseen observations (using training dataset 2), the model is able to adjust for biases in the CNN by learning when the CNN predictions are more (or less) correct and refine its prediction by considering the weather.
+The improvements from adding weather data are discussed in Section \ref{scm} and shown in Fig. \ref{fig:netgain}.

 First, the CNN model from stage 1 is used to generate predictions (inference) on training dataset 2.
-Probabilities are normalized to sum to one after calibrating the predicted class using isotonic regression, a common technique used to create better alignment between predicted probability and accuracy \citep{skl,smooth-isotonic-regression,reliabilitycurves}.
+Probabilities are calibrated using isotonic regression, a common technique used to create better alignment between predicted probability and accuracy \citep{smooth-isotonic-regression,reliabilitycurves}.
 Next, the weather data are collected for the time and location corresponding to each image in the hand-labeled dataset (Section \ref{data}).
-The five probabilities and the six weather variables comprise the 11 inputs for the RF model, and the hand-labeled classification is the target variable.
-A random forest is selected for this stage in the modeling process, but other algorithms and hyperarameter combinations are tested, as shown in Table \ref{stage2}.
-The hyperparameters affect the complexity of each algorithm, thus affecting model performance.
+The five probabilities and the six weather variables comprise the 11 inputs for the downstream model, and the hand-labeled classification is the target variable.
+Multiple classification algorithms and hyperparameters are tested for this step of the modeling process, including dense neural network (DNN), Gaussian Naive Bayes (GNB), logistic regession, Support Vector Machines (SVM), and Random Forest (RF) \citep{chollet_deep_learning, handsonml}.
+Model details and results are shown in Table \ref{stage2NEW}; the process of selecting models from the set of those tested is discussed in Section \ref{selection}.